3D-iceland/volcanoes/README.md

 ## 3D printing
 For chocolate molds it may be worth it to print at highest resolution possible.
-[Crealty Ender 3 Pro](https://www.creality3dofficial.com/collections/ender-series/products/creality-ender-3-pro-3d-printer) printer normal print quality is 0.2mm resolution, but at highest print quality the resolution is 0.12mm, resulting in increased detail and finer elevation lines.
+The printer used here has normal print quality of 0.2mm resolution, but at highest print quality the resolution is 0.12mm, resulting in increased detail and finer elevation lines.
 However, molds for plaster printed at 0.2mm produce starker detail and more defined shadows.